akdi3679/kasra-agent/README.md

 ---

+## Database Support

+Kasra's generic database tools (`list_tables`, `describe_table`, `query_table`, `insert_row`, `update_row`, `delete_row`) work with any SQL database.
+In this demo, a local SQLite database is used for portability and zero‑configuration setup.
+For production deployment, simply replace the SQLite connection with a PostgreSQL, MySQL, or Google Cloud SQL connection string — the agent's SQL interface remains identical.

+---

+## Production Readiness

+Kasra is designed to be database‑agnostic.
+The current demo uses a local SQLite database for simplicity, but the codebase supports swapping to any SQL database in minutes.
+All database operations go through parameterized queries, protecting against SQL injection.
+The agent always asks for confirmation before destructive operations (UPDATE, DELETE) regardless of the underlying database engine.

+---

+## Known Limitation

+The Render free tier blocks outbound HTTPS requests on non‑standard ports, which prevents Arize OTLP traces and SMTP email from reaching their destinations.
+The code is fully implemented and tested locally.
+For production use, deploy on **Google Cloud Run** (Dockerfile included) where there are no outbound restrictions.

+---

 ## Demo Video

 Watch the full demo here: [link]

-The video demonstrates multi‑step workflow, human‑in‑the‑loop confirmation, AI‑controlled file discovery, Python code execution, slash command panel, self‑improvement, and live deployment.
+The video demonstrates multi‑step workflow, database discovery, human‑in‑the‑loop confirmation, AI‑controlled file discovery, Python code execution, slash command panel, self‑improvement, Telegram integration, and more.

 ---